-They flee from war, violence, political persecution, recruitment as a soldier, forced marriage and need.
-They flee with their family or all by themselves.
-Your path is often dangerous.
-With your help, we can use the rights of refugee children to be respected.
-At the same time, we provide emergency aid, support children with education, shelters and psychosocial help.
+They are fleeing war, violence, political persecution, conscription, forced marriage, and hardship.
+They flee with their families or alone.
+Their journey is often dangerous.
+With your help, we can advocate for the rights of refugee children.
+At the same time, we provide emergency aid, support children with education, safe spaces, and psychosocial assistance.

 Your donation helps!